uclahs-cds/docker-Delly/README.md

-# docker-delly
+# docker-Delly
 Repository for the Boutros Lab Delly Dockerfile, "an integrated structural variant (SV) prediction method that can discover, genotype and visualize deletions, tandem duplications, inversions and translocations at single-nucleotide resolution in short-read massively parallel sequencing data."

-The image is located in the Boutros Lab Docker Hub repo: https://hub.docker.com/repository/docker/blcdsdockerregistry/delly
+This image can be found in docker-Delly's GitHub package page [here](https://github.com/uclahs-cds/docker-Delly/pkgs/container/delly).

 # Documentation
 Delly GitHub repository [here](https://github.com/dellytools/delly)